Money Burning In Fire behind a stock trading screen

 Should You Trade Options?

-Many traders are unaware of the dangers involved in trading options.
-Options can be very confusing, and for that reason can make it very profitable for those who know how they work and very unprofitable for those who need clarification.
-There is a reason why you have to apply via an application to trade options from your broker; it is very dangerous.
-In short, options are very profitable to the seller and at the other end, those who hold during options expirations end up being at the losing end of the trade.
-For almost 90% of those who attempt options trading, it ends up being a losing game, especially for beginners.
+Many traders need to be aware of the dangers of trading options.
+Options can be confusing, making it profitable for those who know how they work and unprofitable for those needing clarification.
+There is a reason why you have to apply via an application to trade options from your broker; it is perilous.
+In short, options are very profitable to the seller and at the other end, those who hold during options expirations end up at the losing end of the trade.
+It is a losing game for almost 90% of those who attempt options trading, especially for beginners.
 Asking the question, is option trading worth it?
 The answer will always almost always be NOOO!!
-However, if this warning is not enough to deter you, I will break everything down in the article below, and if those who are stubborn and still want to trade options I will provide safer ways on how to do it.
+However, if this warning is not enough to deter you, I will break everything down in the article below, and if those who are stubborn and still want to trade options I will provide safer ways to do it.

 Is Trading Options Worth It?